 In Ontario, RMTs are required to have 2200 hours of training at a qualified school before they can obtain their massage therapy diploma.

 In my clinic, massage therapy consists of swedish massage techniques that are applied with mild to moderate pressure combined with trigger point therapy to address muscle knots (aka trigger points).
-Some other techniques may be included such as fascial release, MLD and kinesio taping.
+Some other techniques may be included such as myofascial release, MLD and kinesio taping.

 Kinesio taping began in 1973 by a Japanese chiropractor who had studied kinesiology.
 He designed this special tape which was used successfully on many of his patients for various musculoskeletal conditions.
 Today it is used successfully for various soft tissue and joint conditions.
 It has become popular with elite athletes because it is very effective and is now used in many clinics for sports injuries.
-In my clinic, it has been used for different lymphatic conditions including some forms of mild lymphedema to improve lymph drainage.
+In my clinic, it has been used for different lymphatic conditions including some forms of mild edema to improve lymph drainage.

 Kinesio tape can be used in combination with various techniques: